 Textile fabrics.
 Determination of antibacterial activity.
 Agar diffusion plate test.

 BS EN ISO 20645 is essentially a qualitative test method for determining the effect of antibacterial treatments applied to woven, knitted and other flat textiles, although semi-quantitative information can be obtained when comparing different concentrations of the same product.
 A minimum diffusion of the antibacterial treatment into the test agar is necessary with the procedure.
 The method is not suitable for testing materials treated with antimicrobials that react with the agar.
 Satndard conditions specify a contact time period of 18-24 hours using Staphylococcus aureus and either Escherichia coli or Klebsiella pneumoniae.
-Tests on four specimens are necessary and shall be carried out on both sides of the specimens.
+Tests on four specimens are necessary and shall be carried out on both sides of four specimens.

 AATCC Test Method 147